lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

    0.000000000000E+00   2.500000000000E-01   1.250000000000E-01
 ```

-If the keyword keepatt_voronoi is specified, three node attributes (xn_varea, yn_varea, zn_varea) representing the voronoi area are added.
+If the keyword keepatt_voronoi is specified, three node attributes `(xn_varea, yn_varea, zn_varea)` representing the voronoi area are added.
-If the keyword keepatt_median is specified, three node attributes (xn_marea, yn_marea, zn_marea) representing the median area are added and the file name will be file_name_outside_med.area.
+If the keyword keepatt_median is specified, three node attributes `(xn_marea, yn_marea, zn_marea)` representing the median area are added and the file name will be file_name_outside_med.area.
 Note that the old version file name file_name_outside.area has area vectors computed with the median strategy.

-The option **zone_outside_minmax** is used to find the min and max external node along each row and column of the regular grid.
+The option `zone_outside_minmax` is used to find the min and max external node along each row and column of the regular grid.
-<a href="../../images/zone_outside.png" target="_blank">Click here for image </a> showing difference between the default and the minmax options for outside nodes.
+<a href="../../images/zone_outside.png" target="_blank">Click here for an image </a> showing difference between the default and the minmax options for outside nodes.

 These zone_outside files are part of a set of files written when the zone or fehm file type is called.
-The fehm zone format and descriptions are  in the **dump/fehm** command details.
+The fehm zone format and descriptions are  in the `dump/fehm` command details.

 ## EXAMPLES: ##